 Executive Director

-Before starting Palisade, Jeffrey helped build out the information security program at Anthropic through his security consulting company, Gordian.
-Jeffrey has also helped dozens of tech companies, philanthropic organizations, and existential-risk-focused projects get started with secure infrastructure.
-Jeffrey’s research has included analyzing risks at the intersection of cybersecurity and AI, emerging biotechnology threats, and risks from nuclear war, and he has helped advise the White House, Department of Defense, and other areas of government on risks from AI and emerging technologies.
+Before starting Palisade, Jeffrey helped build out the information security program at Anthropic.
+Jeffrey’s research has included analyzing risks at the intersection of cybersecurity and AI, and he has helped advise the White House, Department of Defense, and congressional offices on risks from AI and emerging technologies.
 When not busy applying the security mindset to everything, Jeffrey loves to roller blade, ski and snowboard, and explore places rarely disturbed by a human presence.

-Ben Weinstein-Raun is an engineer and researcher in software, robotics, and AI.
-In addition to his work with Palisade, he has been acting director of AI Impacts, and technical staff at SecureDNA, Redwood Research, MIRI, and Cruise Automation.
+Ben is a researcher and software engineer focused on AI and related fields.
+In addition to his work with Palisade, he is acting director of AI Impacts, and has been a member of the technical staff at SecureDNA, Redwood Research, MIRI, and Cruise Automation.
 He holds several patents related to autonomous vehicles, and has contributed to research in AI safety, information security, and forecasting.
-Ben was also a founding board member of Hacksburg, the first hackerspace in his hometown of Blacksburg, Virginia.
-He also has some humanizing qualities, such as hobbies and foibles.

 Dmitrii Volkov